-- 4 cups all-purpose flour ($0.44)
+- 4 cups all-purpose flour ($0.61)

 - 1/4 tsp instant yeast ($0.02)

-- 1 1/2 tsp salt ($0.05)
+- 1 1/2 tsp salt ($0.03)

 - 2 cups water ($0.00)

-- 2 Tbsp olive oil ($0.22)
+- 2 Tbsp olive oil, divided ($0.32)

-- 1 Tbsp Italian seasoning ($0.15)
+- 1 Tbsp Italian seasoning ($0.30)

-- The next day the dough will be wet, fluffy and may even be bubbling from the fermentation.
-Using a spatula, scrape the dough from the sides of the pot or bowl and turn it in on itself a few times until it forms a ball in the center of the pot.
+- The next day the dough will be wet, bubbly, and very fluffy.
+Dust the top of the dough with some flour, then scrape the dough from the sides of the bowl.
+Turn the dough over on itself a few times until it forms a ball in the center of the bowl.